adnammit/notes/codeBible.md

 * **singleton**: an object whose instantiation is restricted to one instance (only one is needed or permitted at a time)
 * **SOLID**: an object-oriented programming paradigm; Single Responsibility, Open-closed, Liskov substitution, Interface segregation, Dependency inversion
 * **SQLI**: SQL injection
+* **strangler fig application**: when you cannot outright replace a critical system due to complexity, risk, time constraints, etc one option is to gradually create a new system around the old one that gradually grows over the old one. the new application can then grow progressively with carefully monitored progress. the new application should be designed to be "strangleable" or easily replaced in the future by a similar strategy ([reference](https://martinfowler.com/bliki/StranglerFigApplication.html))
 * **strong consistency**: "one source of truth" -- data may be backed up in multiple places but it is read/written in one location to ensure the data is always 100% accurate; no dirty reads. see eventual consistency
 * **testing pyramid**: three tiers from most basic/fastest to most complex/slowest
 	- **unit tests**: the foundation of testing; limited, focused scope: do the code units function as intended? each unit test should test a single variable